-Impact assessment is essential for understanding the performance of existing social protection schemes and wider systems, and identifying effective measures to extend social protection.
-This course will go beyond consideration of one-off studies of individual schemes, to equip participants with the skills to dynamically assess the effectiveness and efficiency of social protection systems as they evolve over time.
+Impact assessment is essential for understanding the performance of existing social protection schemes and wider systems, and identifying effective measures for extending social protection.
+Looking beyond one-off studies of individual schemes, this course will equip participants with the skills to assess the effectiveness and efficiency of social protection systems as they evolve over time.

-Participants are officials committed to advance social protection through strong commitment and sound analytical skills who normally already have a number of years of work experience in social protection.
-They should hold bachelor or advanced degrees and a strong quantitative background in economics, business, public administration, political science, public policy, finance, actuarial studies, mathematics, statistics or related fields.
-Typical participants would be professionals working in - Key ministries responsible for the development and monitoring of social protection systems such as: -- Ministries of Labour -- Ministries of Finance and Planning -- Ministries of Health -- Ministries of Social Protection/ Social Affairs - Representatives of the social partners involved in the governance of social security institutions; - UN agencies working on social protection; - Non-governmental organizations engaged in social protection.
+Participants will be officials with sound analytical skills and a strong commitment to advancing social protection, who already have a number of years' work experience in this field.
+They should hold a bachelor or advanced degree and have a strong quantitative background in economics, business, public administration, political science, public policy, finance, actuarial studies, mathematics, statistics or a related field.
+Typical participants will be professionals working in ministries responsible for the development and monitoring of social protection systems, such as ministries of labour, finance and planning, health or social protection/social affairs; representatives of the social partners involved in the governance of social security institutions; officials of UN agencies working in the field of social protection; members of non-governmental organizations engaged in social protection.

 This course is part of one Diploma programme:

 This course is one of four eligible courses for the Diploma For Social Protection Analysts.
 To achieve the Diploma, successful candidates must complete three of four courses within a five year period, and undertake a capstone assessment.

 The course consists of a number of online modules offered through the eCampus online platform to be completed over a period of seven weeks for an estimated total of 100 learning hours.